-Our third annual TEDx event will be held on Saturday, October 7th, 2017 from 9:30 am to 1:30 pm.
-The theme of this year’s event is Build a Better Community.
-The event is free but pre-registration is required.
+Our third annual TEDx event was held on Saturday, October 7th, 2017.
+The theme of the 2017 event was Build a Better Community.

 The live talks for this event include: